 An Everton academy product, the English-American defender left the Liverpool club on a permanent move to Wigan last summer and has established himself as a regular starter for the Championship side.

 Robinson earned seven caps over two years, but failed to make the Gold Cup team last summer, and has yet to be called back in since that disappointing stint.
-Age-eligible for the Olympics, Robinson could be a factor for the Olympic team if the Americans qualify.
+The new year began with a whirlwind transfer saga involving AC Milan, but Robinson’s proposed move was halted by what was later discovered to be a heart defect.
+He has been out of action since the defect was discovered, and he is set to undergo a procedure to address his condition.

 A standout starter on the U.S. Under-20 World Cup team last summer, Gloster is a natural left back who brings excellent attacking qualities to the position and is the same age as Dest.